nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Welcome to *ConnectCare User Guide*, a guide to use the *ConnectCare* application.
 *ConnectCare* helps you manage your client contacts faster and more reliably.
-High-level ergonomics and low-level control are often at odds in programming language design; Rust challenges that conflict.
-Through balancing powerful technical capacity and a great developer experience, Rust gives you the option to control low-level details (such as memory usage) without all the hassle traditionally associated with such control.

 ## Who ConnectCare Is For